Is your home retirement ready?Lifestyle

 Bathrooms and kitchen

 Not only are you looking for trip or fire hazards, but also little things that can make daily tasks a bit easier.
-"Something simple like changing kitchen cabinet hardware to larger, easier-to-open options can make a huge difference," says Adelson.
-"Likewise, installing grab bars in the bathroom is relatively easy and usually inexpensive."
+Changing kitchen cabinet hardware to larger, easier-to-open options or installing grab bars in the bathroom is relatively easy and usually inexpensive.

-Your home is an important part of your retirement and taking proactive steps now can help ensure your space is ready to go as your needs and health change.
-By assessing your home now, you can begin to work your way down the list and more easily incorporate any necessary updates into your timeline and budget.
+Your home is an important part of your retirement.
+Being proactive and taking steps now can help ensure your space is ready to go as your needs, and potentially your health, change.
+Take time to assess your home by anticipating the updates you want and need, determine a timeline and most important, create a budget that helps you stay financially responsible.

 This information is brought to you by Athene — where unconventional thinking brings innovative annuity solutions that can help make your retirement dreams a reality.